Policy Library

 Introduction

-Federal law and regulations list certain technologies and materials, together with technical information about those technologies and materials, as restricted for export control purposes ("Export Controlled Technologies").
-What constitutes Export Controlled Technologies is constantly changing as items are added to and dropped from the list.
+The EAR and ITAR each list certain articles, materials, supplies, software and other items, together with technical information about those items, as restricted for export control purposes ("Export-Controlled Items").
+What constitutes Export-Controlled Items is constantly changing as items are added to and dropped from the lists.
 As indicated below, certain offices on campus are designated to make determinations regarding whether export controls apply.

-The law controls the shipment of Export Controlled Technologies to certain foreign countries and their citizens, and also covers such activities as transfer of controlled equipment or technical information to foreign nationals within the United States (a "Deemed Export"), and transfer of technical information by the Internet to a person in another country.
+The law controls the transfer of Export-Controlled Items outside of the United States.
+It also covers the transfer of technical information for Export-Controlled Items to foreign persons within the United States (a "Deemed Export").
 For this reason, the determination in advance whether research, equipment or software is subject to export controls is vitally important to the university.

 As an institution with many foreign visitors and with international collaborations both here and abroad, Iowa State University's compliance with export controls must be a priority.
 Because of the nature of our activities and the broad application of the law, compliance with regulations is a broadly shared responsibility on the campus.